Indica (Megasthenes): Food and clothing

 Indian beverage is a liquor composed from rice instead of barley.
 When the Indians are at supper, a table is placed before each person, this being like a tripod.
-There is placed upon it golden bowls, into which they first put rice, boiled as one would boil barley, and then they add many dainties prepared according to Indian receipts.
-Indian never drink wine except in sacrifice.
+There is placed upon it golden bowls, into which they first put rice, boiled as one would boil barley, and then they add many dainties prepared according to Indian recipes.
+Indians never drink wine except in sacrifice.

 In contrast to the general simplicity of their style, they love finery and ornament.
 Their robes are worked in gold, and ornamented with precious stones, and they wear also flowered garments made of the finest muslin.
 Some have attendants walking behind hold up umbrellas over them: for they have a high regard for beauty, and avail themselves of every device to improve their looks.